How to Welcome your New Hire to Your Team Even Before They Start!!!

-Optimistically they’ll be starting off soon a on their new role and you can get your skates on all the thrilling goals you’ve set for them.
+Optimistically they’ll be starting off soon in their new role and you can get your skates on all the thrilling goals you’ve set for them.
 But hello before their first day arrives, are you prepared as a manager to welcome your new employee with open arms?

-Other things would be ensuring that the fresher feels appreciated, acknowledged, included and comfortable coming in his new work environment.
-Many of the below tips are drawn from things done at Creative Social Intranet’s software programs when new hires joins the company.
+Other things would be ensuring that the fresher feels appreciated, acknowledged, included, and comfortable coming into his new work environment.
+Many of the below tips are drawn from things done at Creative Social Intranet’s software programs when new hires join the company.

 Why not let them into your professional network when you are about to work together?
 In addition, this can be a great opportunity or platform to welcome them before they’ve even entered the office.
 You can include a pleasant nice note like:

-This is almost certainly the most important step you need to take while you hire someone new.
+This is almost certainly the most important step you need to take when you hire someone new.
 This document will include:

-It’s quite possible that a pool of questions, ideas and opportunities cross your mind for the new employee.
-Instead of letting those thoughts get away, it’s better to start a document for jotting down anything that comes to mind.
-It may or may not be required when the person actually starts, but you will feel confident you’ve covered everything in written document.
+It’s quite possible that a pool of questions, ideas, and opportunities crosses your mind for the new employee.
+Instead of letting those thoughts getaway, it’s better to start a document for jotting down anything that comes to mind.
+It may or may not be required when the person actually starts, but you will feel confident you’ve covered everything in a written document.

 The best bosses in business try this!

-When to send an email to new hire before they start to tell how happy you are that they’re joining your team, it makes them very much excited for their new adventure.
+When to send an email to new hires before they start to tell them how happy you are that they’re joining your team, it makes them very much excited for their new adventure.
 Email can cover some important stuff too like their official date and time of joining, company dress code or culture, relevant required documents like their passport or ID, or can even provide their first-day schedule.

 Answer the following queries to save 3 hours of their first day in helping them in settling down.

 Is their desk space clean and spacious?
-Is there any other equipment—a keyboard, mouse, USB port, extension cord, or filing cabinet they need which you can provide?
-Is there email account set up?
+Is there any other equipment—a keyboard, mouse, USB port, extension cord, or filing cabinet they need that you can provide?
+Is there an email account set up?
 Have you set up their internal chat system or other important programs they’ll need access to?